Skip to main content

 • replayability

-• “There's also a third mode, but it's really not worth mentioning; it offers little to no replay value, though it is a fun nod towards the manga.”
+• “There's also a third mode, but it's really not worth mentioning, offers little to no replay value but is a fun nod towards the manga.”

 • “There just isn't much replayability.”

-• “However, it is way too easy for a roguelite deckbuilder (even on hard mode), which significantly hurts replayability; you can thin your deck very consistently, so by the end of every run, you always draw the same 8 cards.”
+• “However, it is way too easy for a roguelite deckbuilder (even on hard mode), so that hurts replayability a lot; you can thin your deck very consistently, so by the end of every run you always draw the same 8 cards.”

 3 mentions Positive Neutral Negative